-6.1.25 FIA\UID.1 Timing of identification
+6.1.25 FIA_UID.1 Timing of identification

-FIA\UID.1.1 The TSF shall allow [assignment: readout of EF.CardAccess and EF.ATR/INFO], on behalf of the user to be performed before the user is identified.

-FIA\UID.1.2 The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.
+- FIA_UID.1.1 The TSF shall allow [assignment: readout of EF.CardAccess and EF.ATR/INFO], on behalf of the user to be performed before the user is identified. - FIA_UID.1.2 The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.

-6.1.26 FMT\MTD.1 Management of TSF data
+6.1.26 FMT_MTD.1 Management of TSF data

-Dependencies: FMT\SMR.1 Security roles

-FMT SMF.1 Specification of management functions
+Hierarchical to: No other components.
+Dependencies: FMT_SMR.1 Security roles FMT_SMF.1 Specification of management functions

-FMT\MTD.1.1 The TSF shall restrict the ability to [selection: change\default, query, modify, delete, clear, [assignment: other operations]] the [assignment: transport key] to [assignment: the authorized personnel of the passport issuing authorities].
+- FMT_MTD.1.1 The TSF shall restrict the ability to [selection: change_default, query, modify, delete, clear, [assignment: other operations]] the [assignment: transport key] to [assignment: the authorized personnel of the passport issuing authorities]. - [Note 6-10] This requirement has to do with the configuration of transport key used to transport the TOE between locations of the passport issuing authorities in Phase 3.